 What tax allowances am I entitled to?

-Most tax allowances work by reducing your taxable income.
-This means they reduce the amount of income tax you pay.
-Most people can have a certain amount of taxable income each year, tax free.
-We explain the various tax allowances that you may be entitled.
-Note carefully that both the married couple’s allowance and the marriage allowance do not reduce your taxable income: instead they provide an amount (a tax credit) that can reduce the amount of income tax you pay.
+You may be entitled to some tax allowances that reduce the amount of income tax you have to pay.
+We explain the various tax allowances that you may be entitled to, but you should be aware that not all allowances work in the same way.
+Some reduce the amount of income that you have to tax on, others like the married couple’s allowance and the marriage allowance provide an amount (a tax credit) that can reduce the amount of income tax you pay.

-You are only eligible for UK tax allowances if you are resident in the United Kingdom or if you are a citizen of an EEA country.
-In addition, you may be able to claim a UK personal allowance under the terms of a doulbe taxation agreement.
+You are only eligible for UK tax allowances if you are resident in, or a national of, the United Kingdom (including if you are a Scottish taxpayer or a Welsh taxpayer) or if you are a citizen of an EEA country.
+In addition, you may be able to claim a UK personal allowance under the terms of a double taxation agreement.
 There is more information in the guidance to form R43 on the GOV.UK website.

-From 6 April 2016 there is a personal savings allowance and a dividend allowance.
-These do not work as tax allowances – in effect, they are nil rate bands of tax for specific types of income (savings income and dividends).
-We look at the savings allowance and dividend allowance when we look at tax rates.
+There is also a personal savings allowance and a dividend allowance, which are sometimes referred to as the savings nil rate and the dividend nil rate respectively.
+Despite their names, they do not work as tax allowances – in effect, they are nil rate bands of tax for specific types of income (that is, savings income and dividend income).
+We explain more about the personal savings allowance and dividend allowance when we look at tax rates.

-The personal allowance can be reduced if your taxable income is over £100,000, but we aim this guidance at low-income taxpayers so do not cover those issues here.
+The personal allowance is reduced if your taxable income is over £100,000, but we aim this guidance at low-income taxpayers so do not cover this issue here.

 You can see how allowances work to reduce the income you pay tax on in the example Cheng.